-As for Rainbow, he admits that after being told by doctors that he is restricted to walking for the moment, he's struggling to get his head around what he can do, especially as someone whose work as a builder and former footy player was closely aligned with physical exercise.
+As for Rainbow, he admits that after being told by doctors he is restricted to walking for the moment, it's a struggle to get his head around what he can do, especially as someone whose work as a builder and footy player was closely aligned with physical exercise.

 "[It] shocked the shit out of me... [but] as they said you can't do nothing about it now; it is what it is, it's incurable," Rainbow reflected.

 "The doctor in Orange basically said, 'It's the first time I've ever told someone, but do not exercise.'"